Antofagasta: Government

 Within the electoral divisions of Chile, Antofagasta is represented in the Chamber of Deputies by Marcela Hernando (PRSD) and Paulina Nuñez (RN) as part of the 4th electoral district, together with Mejillones, Sierra Gorda and Taltal.
 The commune is represented in the Senate by Pedro Araya (Progressive Convergence, 2014–2022) and Alejandro Guillier (Progressive Convergence, 2014–2022) as part of the 2nd senatorial constituency (Antofagasta Region).

 The township has three local police courts.
 In addition, the Municipality of Antofagasta has a number of municipal headquarters, which are entities created to meet and control certain community needs a more specific way.

+Demographics

+As of the 2024 census, the commune has a population of 401,096, of which 49.4% are male and 50.6% are female.
+People under 15 years old make up 18.9% of the population, and people over 65 years old make up 9.7%.
+99.3% of the population is urban and 0.7% is rural.

+Immigration

+As of the 2024 census, immigrants make up 19.1% of the population - 18.8% are from South America, 0.2% from North America, 0.1% from Europe, 0.1% from Asia, 0.01% from Africa, and 0.002% from Oceania.